 |Prerequisites:*||These courses are intended as guidelines.
 Speak to your guidance counsellor to see what courses are offered at your school.

 - International English Language Testing System (academic or immigration) [min.
-6.0] or Test of English as a Foreign Language (Internet Based) [min.
-80]
+6.5] or CanTEST [min. ] or Pearson Test of English (Academic) or Test of English as a Foreign Language (Internet Based) [min.
+86]

 |Application Notes : ||To view all accepted English language proficiency standardized tests, please visit: https://admissions.usask.ca/requirements/english-language-proficiency.php#ProofofEnglishproficiency

 |Additional Admission Requirements:||While prerequisite courses are not mandatory, applicants are strongly encouraged to complete equivalent/similar courses (introductory level Biochemistry, Chemistry, Biology, Physics, Statistics, Sociology and Psychology) to ensure readiness for the basic sciences covered in the first two years of the undergraduate medical curriculum and to prepare for the MCAT as well.